Logo

 Are interest rates going up?

-Interest rates are accurate as of April 2024.
+*Based on 90% LTV, with a 35-year mortgage term.
+Interest rates are accurate as of October 2024.

-Interest rates are currently going down, but they went up in early 2023 because inflation was too high.
-In response, the Bank of England repeatedly increased the base rate of interest, which increased borrowing costs.
+Interest rates are higher than the typical 4-5% because the Bank of England repeatedly voted to keep the base rate high - currently it stands at 5.0%.
+This is to curb inflation - keeping the base rate high increases borrowing costs, making loans more expensive.
 This was intended to reduce our disposable income so that we all spend less on goods and services.
 This reduction in demand then means companies reduce prices, or at least not increase them as quickly, which in turn brings inflation down.
 By keeping the base rate high, the Bank of England also increases the amount it charges other banks to borrow money.
 Because it's more expensive for them to borrow money, banks typically increase their own interest rates as a result.

 What is inflation and how does it impact mortgage interest rates?